-The Girls Off the Cliff
+Review: The Girls Off the Cliff in Paula Hawkins' Into the Water

 Paula Hawkins rode to fame on her 2015 hit The Girl on the Train, a book that deftly deploys the "girl" thriller subgenre that includes Gone Girl, The Girl With the Dragon Tattoo, The Girl Before, The Girl from Home, The Girl on the Bridge and The Girls on the Bus Go Round and Round.
-(O.K., that last one's not real--yet.)
+(O.K., that last one's not real — yet.)
 These books center on complicated, flawed or unlikable female protagonists, boldly going where so many males have gone before.

 Though it doesn't have "girl" in the title, Hawkins' new book is in the same vein.
 Into the Water once again throws a group of women together, this time in the English village of Beckford, where a riverbank cliff and the "drowning pool" beneath make for a popular suicide spot.
 But when two women die within months of each other, people begin to suspect foul play.
 The deceased: a teenager named Katie and her best friend's mother Nel.
 Nel had been writing a history of the infamous drowning pool, which didn't endear her to the rest of the town.
 Also populating Hawkins' narrative coterie are Nel's snarky daughter Lena, her estranged sister, a psychic, a tough school principal and Katie's resentful mother.